plone/training/docs/mastering-plone/configuring_customizing.md

 Back up your site, just to be sure.
 ```

-Examples of what can be configured in the `ZMI` are
+Examples of what can be configured in the `ZMI` are:

-{guilabel}`portal_workflow` where you can inspect and manage existing and applied workflows, their states and transitions.
+* {guilabel}`portal_workflow` where you can inspect and manage existing and applied workflows, their states and transitions.

-{guilabel}`portal_catalog` where you can inspect existing indices.
+* {guilabel}`portal_catalog` where you can inspect existing indices.

 ## Summary

 You can configure and customize a lot in Plone through the web.
 The most important options are accessible in the [Plone control panel](http://localhost:3000/controlpanel) but some are hidden away in the [ZMI](http://localhost:8080/Plone/manage).
-The amount and presentation of information may be overwhelming and the differences between the Volto frontend and the Classic Plone frontend adds even more complexity.
+The amount and presentation of information may be overwhelming and the differences between the Volto frontend and the Classic Plone frontend add even more complexity.
 Don't worry, you'll get the hang of it through practice.